jaegertracing/jaeger-ui/packages/plexus/README.md

 - React
   - Use HTML to render content within nodes
   - Use SVG to render edges
+  - Use either HTML or SVG to render supplemental layers of graph elements
-  - Do whatever we want for adding interactivity
+  - Use standard React patterns for adding interactivity

 The excellent [viz.js](https://github.com/mdaines/viz.js) is used, in a WebWorker, to generate GraphViz as plain-text output which is then parsed and provided to a React component which does the rendering.